What causes fear of flying?

 Other fearful flyers can face the stress and strains of the airport, but fall apart as soon as the plane experiences turbulence.

-What happens to a fearful flyer’s brain
+What happens inside a fearful flyer’s brain

 Fear of flying activates several overlapping psychological mechanisms that can impact how you think and feel:

-Neuroscientific studies show that the amygdala, a part of the brain central to fear processing, becomes hyperactive in people with phobias – including aviophobia.
+Neuroscientific studies show that the amygdala, a part of the brain central to fear processing, becomes hyperactive in people with phobias – including aviophobia

 This response can override rational thought and trigger intense emotional and physical reactions.

 Fear of flying is a psychological problem that can have a massive physical impact.
 For fearful flyers, the brain is doing what it thinks it needs to do: keep you safe.
+The intention is right, but the impact can be anxiety.

 Panic – and panic attacks – are one of the biggest fears for the fearful flyer.
 As humans, we’re not born with a fear of flying; it typically emerges or develops during our lifetimes, sometimes even after we’ve flown many times before.